alcover/buffet/src/README.tpl.md

 To this end, operations like *view()* or *free()* may check the store's header.
 If wrong, the operation aborts and returns an empty buffet.

-Checks are enabled by #defining MEMCHECKS or building with
+Checks are enabled by `#define MEMCHECK` or building with

-    MEMCHECKS=1 make
+    MEMCHECK=1 make

-Warnings are enabled by #defining DEBUG or building with
+Warnings are enabled by `#define DEBUG` or building with

     DEBUG=1 make

 NB: Even with checks, some aliasing can be fatal.